 CDL holders often face severe consequences for traffic tickets such as employment issues, insurance increases, or license suspension.
 The process for removing a ticket for CDL holders follows a similar approach.

-The success of this strategy for any driver depends on a number of factors including whether you originally appeared in court for the ticket.
-If you simply mailed in payment for the ticket, failed to pay the ticket, or failed to appear in court, a “Motion to Vacate” may allow us to bring the case into court and attempt to resolve the ticket without a conviction.
+The success of this strategy depends on several factors, including whether you appeared in court for the ticket.
+If you simply mailed in payment, failed to pay, or failed to appear in court, a “Motion to Vacate” can bring the case to court and attempt to resolve the ticket without a conviction.

-If you appeared in court, were sentenced to court supervision, and failed to complete the required conditions (i.e. payment of fines or traffic school) we may be able to file a “Motion to Vacate” and request that the judge reinstate your court supervision.
-Of course, completion of the original conditions of your court supervision will likely be necessary.
+If you appeared in court and received court supervision, but failed to complete the required conditions (such as fines or traffic school), filing a “Motion to Vacate” may allow you to request the judge to reinstate your court supervision.
+Completing the original conditions will likely be necessary.

-If the motion is successful, our attorneys will obtain the necessary paperwork for the Illinois Secretary of State.
+If the motion is successful, the attorneys will obtain the necessary paperwork for the Illinois Secretary of State.
 Once submitted and processed, the conviction will be removed from your public driving record.
-It is important that this step is handled correctly.
+Accurate handling of this step is crucial.

-The county or courthouse where the ticket is assigned may have a significant impact on the likelihood of success of this strategy.
-The attorneys at The Davis Law Group, P.C. are able to review your record, evaluate your specific situation, and determine the most appropriate course of action.
-We regularly handle this cases throughout the Chicagoland area including Cook County, Lake County and DuPage County.
-The professional and experienced traffic attorneys at our firm are ready to help.
-Contact us today to discuss your options.
+The likelihood of success may vary depending on the county or courthouse where the ticket is assigned.
+The attorneys at The Davis Law Group, P.C. can review your record, evaluate your specific situation, and determine the most appropriate course of action.
+They regularly handle cases throughout the Chicagoland area, including Cook County, Lake County, and DuPage County.